-This feature first appeared in the Crystal Palace v Chelsea matchday programme – 14th October 2017
+This interview first appeared in the Crystal Palace v Chelsea matchday programme – 14th October 2017

 Having starred for England under Roy Hodgson, Andros Townsend is hoping to replicate that sparkling form now the pair are together again at Selhurst Park.
-Here, he speaks to Jonathon Rogers about getting the most out of the partnership to turn Palace’s fortunes around.
+Here, he speaks about getting the most out of the partnership to turn Palace’s fortunes around.

 When Roy Hodgson first entered the gates of the Beckenham training ground, one man amongst the welcoming committee of Palace players would have been the happiest to see a familiar face.